xwmx/nb/README.md

   different file type, use the extension in the filename or use the `--type` option.
 To change the default file type, use `notes settings`.

-  When the `--encrypt` option is specified, `notes` will encrypt the note with AES-256.
+  When the `-e` / `--encrypt` option is used, `notes` will encrypt the note with AES-256 using OpenSSL by default, or GPG, if configured in `notes settings`.

 Examples:
   notes add
-  nores add example.md
+  notes add example.md
   notes add "Note content."
   notes add example.md --title "Example Title" --content "Example content." echo "Note content." | notes add